 If your business has a parent or holding company, they must apply for you.

-You’ll get your EORI number by email, usually within 3 working days.
-Check your spam folder if it’s not in your inbox.
-It can occasionally take longer than 3 days to process if there are high volumes so please do not contact HMRC during this time.
-If HMRC has any query, HMRC will contact you.
+It can take longer than 3 days if there are high volumes of applications, so please do not contact HMRC during this time.
+If HMRC has any queries, we’ll contact you.

-HMRC wants to ensure that traders have access to the right authorisations ahead of 29 March to ensure trade can keep flowing.
+HMRC wants to make sure that traders have access to the right authorisations ahead of 12 April so that trade can keep flowing.